 - More questions about supervisors

-While we’re on the subject of bosses, it's important to find the one that's right for you when you're considering a new job, especially if you’ve had some terrible bosses in the past.
+While we’re on the subject of bosses, it's important to find the one that's right for you when considering a new job, especially if you’ve had terrible bosses in the past.
 Here's how to find and work for the best boss.